ankurkal/sandbox/README.md

-# MD101 - Step 5: Creating new users
+# MD101 - Step 5: Creating New Users

+Currently, your `user-middle` application has functionality for retrieving users with a GET method.
+But right now there's no way to add a new user to the system (other than hard-coding one in your `UserService` class).

-In this step, we will get an introduction on what a _POST_ request is, in the context of _REST_.
-By the end of this lesson, you will be able to create new users for our service via _HTTP_ and _REST_.
+In this step, you will get an introduction to the POST method in the context of REST.
+When you are finished with this step, you will be able to create new users in your service using HTTP and REST calls.

+_**Need to go back to the previous step?** In the Terminal, enter `git checkout step_4` and then refresh your browser._

+---

-## Introducing HTTP POST for creation
+## Creating Data With POST

-### What is POST?
+While the GET method lets you retrieve information from a resource, the POST method lets you create _new_ resources.
+Unlike GET requests, POST requests are not idempotent and are considered "unsafe".
+That is, the outcome of a POST request is unpredictable and is not guaranteed to be repeatable without potentially undesirable side effects.

-_POST_ creates new resources. _POST_ must be used to create a new resource in a collection.
-The _POST_ request's body contains the suggested state representation of the new resource to be added to the server collection.
+In a RESTful service, the POST method must be used to create the new resource within a _collection_.
+The body of the POST request contains the suggested state representation of the new resource to be added to the collection on the server.

-The _POST_ method is used to invoke the function-oriented controller resources.
-The _POST_ request may include both the headers and a body as inputs to a controller resource's function.
-When the request is sent to the server, it is intercepted by the controller.
-The controller is in charge of curating as well as any transformation that is needed for the data being passed.
+Typically, the POST method is used to invoke function-oriented resources in a controller.
+The POST request can include headers and a body as inputs to the resource's function.
+When the request is sent to the server, the controller intercepts it.
+The controller is in charge of mapping requests as well as performing any transformation needed for the data being passed.
+The diagram below illustrates how the controller intercepts and handles POST requests.
-In our exercise for the _UserController_ we are going to notice that the _ID_ property is not passes in the body of the _POST_ request, but it is added inside the _createUser_ method.

-This behavior can be seen in the following diagram:
+_**Want to learn more?** See the chapter resources for a quick refresher on understanding REST and HTTP methods._

 ![Rest Diagram](images/Post.png "HTTP REST Request")

-HTTP calls the _POST_ request method to be _unsafe_ and _non-idempotent_, which means that its outcome is unpredictable and not guaranteed to be repeatable without potentially undesirable side effects.

-### How does it fit into user-middle?
+### How Does POST Fit Into user-middle?

-We will be creating a new endpoint that uses the _POST_ verb to create new Users for our application.
-When we are done, we should have an endpoint that looks something like this:
+In this step, you will create a new endpoint that uses the POST verb to create new users for your application.
+When you are done, you'll have an endpoint that looks something like the code block below.

+Notice how the `id` field is not passed in the body of the POST request.
+That's because you want the application assign an ID to users on creation, as opposed to the client specifying one.
+(You'll be adding a `createUser` method to do this.)
+The request also passed in every field, as none of them are considered optional.
+You will be enforcing this through request validation.

 ```
 Request:
 HTTP POST /users